ePages-de/epages-devportal/_posts/2021/2021-02-18-the-secret-of-incremental-and-iterative-software-development.md

 The different requirements have to be collected, sorted, and prioritized – which is mostly a task Product Management is responsible for.
 Story mapping can be a good methodology to find out which parts of a feature are essential (core functionality) and which ones are needed to add additional value for stakeholders and users.

-The MVP defined with that can be the first increment that is shipped to users and stakeholders.
+The MVP defined with that can be the first increment that is shipped.
 It's the first iteration of the feature that gets into the product.
 The goal is to define a piece of software that is small enough to be shipped in a short timeframe but on the other hand still has enough functionality to give value to users and stakeholders.
 Here's an example: adding a price to a product might be one of the most important functionalities when it comes to product setup in an ecommerce software, but it does not give the user a real value as long as they are not able to also update the price later on.